-The special condition stated above is required to ensure the following: That no additional uses are established on the subject property.
+The special condition stated above is required to ensure the following:

+That no additional uses are established on the subject property.

-D. The Zoning Administrator shall not authorize a Zoning Compliance Certificate authorizing occupancy of the proposed building until the Zoning Administrator has received a certification of inspection from an Illinois Licensed Architect or other qualified inspector certifying that the new buildings comply with the following codes: (A) the 2006 or later edition of the International Building Code; (B) the 2008 or later edition of the National Electrical Code NFPA 70; and (C) the Illinois Plumbing Code.
+D. The Zoning Administrator shall not authorize a Zoning Compliance Certificate authorizing occupancy of the proposed buildings until the Zoning Administrator has received a certification of inspection from an Illinois Licensed Architect or other qualified inspector certifying that the new buildings comply with the following codes: (A) the 2006 or later edition of the International Building Code, and (B) the 2008 or later edition of the National Electrical Code NFPA 70.

-The special condition stated above is required to ensure the following: New commercial buildings shall be in conformance with Public Act 96-704.
+The special condition stated above is required to ensure the following:

+New commercial buildings shall be in conformance with Public Act 96-704.